 The second week, Tower Week, involves simulation of the landing experience with what's called a Swing Landing Trainer (SLT).
 The soldiers have to qualify on the SLT in order to move on.
 They must also know mass exit procedures and demonstrate this on the 34-foot tower.
 Finally, they move up to a 250-foot (76.2-meter) tower in order to get some hands-on practice manipulating a parachute.

 At last, during Jump Week, the soldiers get to jump from planes.
 It requires five successful jumps during this week to graduate from Airborne School.
 Most of the time, one of these jumps is done during the night, but some training cycles don't include a night jump.
 Three of the five jumps are called "Hollywood jumps" because the soldier doesn't carry extra equipment.
 But for at least two of the jumps, soldiers must carry a rucksack and dummy weapon.
 Soldiers jump at 1,250 feet (381 meters) from a C-130 or C-17 plane before they can finally brandish silver wings on their uniform [source: U.S. Army].

-For lots more information on the Army and careers, jump over to the links on the next page.
+For lots more information on the Army and careers, jump over to the links below.

 - Does Army experience help your civilian career?

 - Fact or Fiction: Getting an Army Job

 - How do ASVAB scores affect Army jobs?

 - How Becoming a Doctor in the Army Works

 - Top 5 Gadgets on the High-tech Soldier